Skip to content

 Learn more about what spread betting is

 Let’s say you expect the price of oil to rise from its current price of 4550 over the next couple of days.
 So, you decide to open a spread betting position to buy the market.
 If the price increased you’d profit but if it fell, you’d make a loss.
-Alternatively, if you thought oil would fall in price, you could open a spread bet to sell the market.
+Alternatively, if you thought oil would fall in price, you could open a spread betting position to sell the market.
 If it fell in price, you’d profit but if it increased instead, you’d lose.

 Ready to start spread betting?
 Open an account with us today